cocos/cocos-docs/en/editor/preferences/index.md

     ![build](./index/json.png)

-    When a cached asset exists the build will take it directly, and this part of the cached asset will be re-updated after each asset import, so you basically don't need to care.
-This option is checked by default, but if you encounter some special requirements and want to build without storing this serialized build cache asset, just uncheck it.
+When a cached asset exists the build will take it directly, and this part of the cached asset will be re-updated after each asset import.
+This option is checked by default, but if some special requirements are encountered and want to build without storing this serialized build cache asset, just uncheck it.

 ## Laboratory